dottjt/plastic/chapters/06-therapy.md

 ### Cynicism Monologue

 So here I am.
 It's post-cull and it's killing season.
 I have my rifle.
 My ammunition.
 It's all there.
 And as you can see, attached to my belt-buckle is the uh... first kill of the afternoon.
 Fresh as frush can be.
 As I'm sure you're aware, the fat-fuck couldn't waddle away fast enough from my bullet.
 So ere' he is, slaughtered as fuck.
 And here I am, prodding away at its dead carcass with the knuckle of my firearm, because that's just what people like us do.
 Fuck n' instigate.

+I lower my mind down to a four.
+Clobber upon the unadjusted leavening of an incongruous grease, foolishly gushing from my brain like a demonic squirm pigeon in free fall.
+Injured by the inconsequence of feeling; unprepared by the brute facet of life.
+You could wholeheartedly smell the intellectual tar which ran down my arms and into the furrow of my shirt.
+Imploring you to defile at this evening's buffet.
+So please dig in, unpleasant as it may seem.
+I suppose quite enjoy this kind of surreal suffocation.
+This kind of blinding mania, which welcomes only a dutch few.
+A notion I equate to grafting enamel onto the raw plasticity of one's own pupils; a process which allows me to evaporate what little conscious thought I have left towards cultivating my dull insensitivity to the trend.
+An orange agent places a twirly sticker on the jut of your shoulder.
+Congratulating you for your success.
+Cackling thunderous under the charity which you sought in its demand, precipitating the sadness from your reason.
+I move my hand away from my lips, and sigh.

+### Reimagining Therapy
 -->

-I lower my mind down to a steady two.
-Unadjusted in the incongruous grease, foolishly gushing from my brain.
-Feeling somewhat unprepared for a life without consequence, bathed in an intellectual tar which ran all the way down to the furrow of my shirt.
-I implore you to defile at this delicate buffet, so please dig in.
-Unpleasant as it may seem, I quite enjoy this kind of surreal suffocation.
-The kind which blinds you in its mania, welcoming

- that blinds me as welcomingly as it graces.
-I would happily equate it to grafting impure enamel into the soft edges of my eye-lids, allowing me to process what little conscious thought I have towards cultivating my dull insensitivity to .

-The orange agent places a sticker on your shoulder, congratulating you for your success, cackling delirious at the charity you demanded in the cusp of your two hands.

-There are some with a fantasy to discuss a big-breasted child with a severe OCD for sucking cock.

-Surely, in raptum we trust, you silly woman.

-### Reimagining Therapy

-A platter of unapologetic jelly splatters across your face, filling the hollow arteries of your veins with a sense of purpose not know since these words commanded God the pleasure of man.
-Fabled heroin masqueraded as a cheap 50 cent lice, tasty when chewed.
+I wanted to shrink as the delusions continued to vitiate.
+Shunt.
+Wobble.
+Resume.
+A platter of unapologetic jelly splatters across your face, filling the hollow arteries of your veins with a sense of purpose.
+Commanding God thy bombastic pleasure of man.
 And you know, since we're here to talk about life, let's discuss something more than the stars, the weather or the cookie-cutter commonality which extrudes itself from these dark coarse fabrics currently draping your electric gold.
 Your brain craves more than just crimson hue, and certainly can afford more than just the tart swine you reach and squander.
 It’s imperative that we take the excessive plastic off and exercise communication the old-fashioned way, with a gun and a cloud of nicotine vapour designed solely to penetrate your eyes and envelop curiosity in a way which floor would you into compliance.

 Given our therapy session has officially begun, I think it’s worth mentioning a few things which I’m sure will help shape our timely discourse.
 Ultimately, I want you as the reader to take full-view of the Julius Reade TM experience as if you were the great man himself, cast dazzling in perfect tanned bronze upon a height of glory last emanated from the creation of the sun.
 Looking past the corruption and blatant animal abuse, I think there’s a lot to like about this guy.
 He lathers his tongue in a motion of self-loathing, and he encourages an agonising torment of indecision, abysmally profound in its making.
 The tribe gathers itself around the bounty, thrashing itself about in a sadistic two-time beat.
 The horrid grin slathers in a ritual known as the hoard, pertain to the long-lasting peace you've always desired.
 There's a knife on the table and Mr. Compadre sitting across from you has something to say.
 Let's see who can scream louder.